RAKWireless/udp-packet-forwarder/README.md

 ### Find the concentrator

 The service comes with an utility that tries to find existing concentrators connected to the device.
-It works with CoreCell and 2.4GHz concentrators.
+It works with CoreCell, PicoCell and 2.4GHz concentrators.

 You can run the tool (with the service shut down) by: